jemmy512/book-notes/Linux/unp.md

 # 29 Datalink Access
 ## 29.1 Introduction
 * Providing access to the datalink layer for an application provides the following capabilities:
-    * The ability to watch the packets received by the datalink layer, allowing pro- grams such as tcpdump to be run on normal computer systems (as opposed to dedicated hardware devices to watch packets).
+    * The ability to watch the packets received by the datalink layer, allowing programs such as tcpdump to be run on normal computer systems (as opposed to dedicated hardware devices to watch packets).
     * The ability to run certain programs as normal applications instead of as part of the kernel.
 * The three common methods to access the datalink layer under Unix are:
     * the BSD Packet Filter (BPF)